tuomaso/radial_rl/README.md

 cd DQN
 python main.py
 ```
-To use gpu x(in a system with one gpu x=0) add the following argument --gpu-id x
+To speed up training by using gpu x (in a system with one gpu x=0) add the following argument --gpu-id x.
 To train in another game, like RoadRunner use --env RoadRunnerNoFrameskip-v4.
-Other games used in the paper are FreewayNoFrameskip-v4 and BankHeistNoFrameskip-v4
+Other games used in the paper are FreewayNoFrameskip-v4 and BankHeistNoFrameskip-v4.

 ```train A3C
 cd A3C
 python main.py
 ```
 Additionally you can use --gpu-ids argument to train with one or more gpus, for example use GPUs 0 and 1 with '--gpu-ids 0 1'.
 Note the default value of workers used for A3C is 16, and you might want to change it to the amount of cpu cores in system for max efficiency with the argument --workers 4 for example.
+This may effect results however.

 The models will be saved in args.save_model_dir, with a name of their environment and time and date training started.
 Each run produces two models but we used the \_last.pt for all experiments, while \_best.pt is mostly useful as intermediate checkpoint if training is disrupted.